UBC-MDS/public/rubric/rubric_peer-review.md

 	<td>The review is so generic that it's hard to determine which assignment it's reviewing.
 It doesn't offer any praise and yet doesn't offer any suggestions either.</td>
 	<td></td>
 	<td></td>
 	<td>The review contains thoughtful, constructive and considerate comments.
-It is specific and concise.</td>
+It is specific, actionable, and concise.</td>
   </tr>
 </table>